Rappsilber-Laboratory/xiRT/documentation/source/development.rst

 xiRT - development
 ===================

 This section covers some guidelines for the development of xiRT.
+Especially, how to generate a new release.

 Preparing a new release
 ***********************